LEB-EPFL/SASS/docs/source/index.rst

 About
 =====

-SASS is an open-source `Fiji`_ plugin for simulating localization microscopy experiments and fluorophore photophysics.
+SASS is an open-source `Fiji`_ plugin for simulating super-resolution microscopy experiments and fluorophore photophysics.

 Acknowledgements